Jump To Sections:

 Cat excavators are built for high-performance and optimum productivity in construction, landscaping and more.
 For all your questions about excavators and earthmoving equipment, trust the experts at H.O.
 Penn.
 With a wide selection of new and used Cat excavators, you’ll find the right machine for the job.

 Contact us online for your Cat excavator needs, or call us at 1-845-448-0018 for more information.
-Visit one of our locations in New York and Connecticut to view our selection of Cat 300 series excavators in person.
+Visit one of our locations throughout New York and Connecticut and in Holtsville, Bronx, Newington, Poughkeepsie, Bloomingburg and Medford to view our selection of Cat 300 series excavators in person.